marinelpuia/Adventure-Game-Little/README.md

 # Adventure-Game-Little
-A short game written in java.
+A short game writed in java.

 This it's a little text game writed in java just just for fun and to practice java swing.
 The story of the the game it's very short and simple: